monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 ### Speed and time savings

 The time savings are also significant.
-The AI processes 100,000 articles **almost instantly** (within a matter of hours when parallelized properly), offering massive time savings over manual methods.
+The AI processes 100,000 articles **within a handful of hours** when parallelized properly, offering massive time savings over manual methods.
 This is especially important for Acme News, as the new feature cannot be launched until all 100,000 articles have been classified.

 ### Scalability & Flexibility

 As the number of categories grows, the AI prompt can be easily modified to understand the new categories without additional training, making it a flexible solution for future expansion.
-Also, since the AI can re-classify the existing 100,000+ articles almost instantly, it is a scalable solution for future growth.
+Also, since the AI can re-classify the existing 100,000+ articles almost instantly (i.e. potentially within a handful of hours, when parallelized properly), it is a scalable solution for future growth.
 This is a significant advantage over manual methods, which require re-training for each new category, as well as a similar lead time for re-classifying the existing articles.

 ### Workforce Shift

-Transitioning to AI classification changes workforce demands, reducing manual processing roles in favor of AI oversight, training, and maintenance.
-This is a significant advantage for Acme News, as it reduces the need for manual data entry clerks, and the associated costs of hiring, training, and re-training.
+Transitioning to AI classification changes workforce demands, reducing manual processing roles in favor of software engineers.
+This is a significant advantage for Acme News, as it allows them to use their existing software development team to implement the AI-driven process.
+There is no need for specialized AI expertise, and the code fits seamlessly into existing software built in Java, JavaScript, Python, etc.

 ### Future-proofing